Find out if you qualify

-The IRS may ask you to provide documents to show you are entitled to claim the credit.
-The notice you get will tell you what documents you need to send to claim the credit (birth certificates, school records, etc.).
+The IRS may ask you to provide documents to show you’re entitled to claim the credit.
+The notice you get will tell you the documents you need to send to claim the credit (birth certificates, school records, etc.).

 You may use these templates to get the requested information from the school, healthcare provider, or childcare provider to verify your qualifying child’s residency.

 Sometimes you may not have the specific types of documents requested by the IRS.
 IRS Form 886-H-EIC, Documents You Need to Send to Claim the Earned Income Tax Credit on the Basis of a Qualifying Child or Children, lists many options, but remember that different combinations may also be acceptable.